countable-web/open-source-corporation/admin/COMMUNICATIONS_CHARTER.md

   * Respond to emails in a way that minimizes back-and-forth.
 Don't ask "when can you meet?", for example.
 Ask "I'm available at 3pm to 4pm tomorrow, does that work?
 If not, please summarize your requirements via email isntead."
   * No need to check emails during vacation (unless otherwise agreed upon). => see next line
   * You must have an autoresponder set when on vacaton: including return date from vacation / back-up contact and details / back-up person gets a briefing.
-  * No need to reply to an FYI email (e.g. saying thanks) - you can, but don’t have to
+  * No need to reply to an FYI email (e.g. saying thanks) - you can, but don’t have to.

-  * Being brief in email amongst ourselves is ok.
+### Text
+  * If you'd like someone's attention because you're blocked and they're not responding on Slack, we recommend you text them.
+Do this only when necessary.

+### Appear.in
+  * Use this

 ### Phone
   * For truly urgent or critical things, we call each other (cell phone).
 Only do this in the evening or weekend of the recipient's timezone if it's an emergency.
 This should be RARE.
-  * Voice (phone or appear.in) is better for complex or emotionally driven discussions.

 ### Trello
   * Trello is for everything someone has to remember TO DO.
 We use variants of Scrum, details [here](../peopleops/getting_started/TRELLO.md).